-- i) Spinal Injury Indications for Referral to a Pediatric Trauma Center: - (1) Signs and symptoms of new paraplegia or quadriplegia in the presence of trauma and - (2) Patent airway and - (3) Hemodynamically stable and - (4) Patients who have not reached their 15th birthday should be transported to a Pediatric Trauma Center. - (5) Consult with nearest Trauma Center and, when possible, the Pediatric Trauma Center.
+- g) Spinal Injury Indications for Referral to a Pediatric Trauma Center: - (1) Signs and symptoms of new paraplegia or quadriplegia in the presence of trauma and - (2) Patent airway and - (3) Hemodynamically stable and - (4) Children who have not reached their 15th birthday should be transported to a Pediatric Trauma Center. - (5) Consult with nearest Trauma Center and, when possible, the Pediatric Trauma Center.

-- j) Protect Airway! - k) Maintain appropriate spine stabilization.
+- h) Protect Airway! - i) Maintain appropriate spine stabilization.

-- I) Initiate IV/IO LR. - m) If age-related vital signs and patient's condition indicate hypoperfusion, administer initial fluid challenge of 20 ml/kg LR IV/IO.
-If patient's condition does not improve, administer the second bolus of fluid at 20 ml/kg LR IV/IO. - n) Third and subsequent fluid bolus at 10 ml/kg LR IV/IO. - 4.
+- j) Initiate IV/IO LR. - k) If age-related vital signs and patient's condition indicate hypoperfusion, administer initial fluid challenge of 20 mL/kg LR IV/IO.
+If patient's condition does not improve, administer the second bolus of fluid at 20 mL/kg LR IV/IO. - I) Third and subsequent fluid bolus at 20 mL/kg LR IV/IO.
+(NEW '08) - 4.
 Continue General Patient Care.